The views expressed by the host on this program documented to be almost always right 99.6 percent of the time.

 So, this is who Elena Kagan idolizes.

-Justice Marshall, who said the Constitution as originally drafted and conceived was defective, and only over the course of 200 years would people like him on the Supreme Court have it become worth anything.
+Justice Marshall, who said the Constitution, as originally drafted and conceived, was defective, and only over the course of 200 years would people like him on the Supreme Court have it become worth anything.

-And now Elena Kagan, who refused to acquiesce in outdated notions of liberty, justice, and equality.
+It belongs to people like him, and now Elena Kagan, who refused to acquiesce in outdated notions of liberty, justice, and equality.

-So, the despised and disadvantaged, and well, there's one reference in her writings, too.
+So the despised and disadvantaged, and well, there's one reference in her writings, too.

 I should mention this.